adkinsnm/Hotel-Demand-Forecasting/README.md

 * Merging actuals and forecasts for evaluation

-* Understanding neuralforecast APIs
+* Understanding `neuralforecast` APIs

 * Making changes to data to fit different models

 **Final Summary**

 This project demonstrates a full forecasting workflow using multiple modeling paradigms.
-After evaluating all models under identical conditions, TimeGP due to its superior error performance and visual alignment with actual demand.
+After evaluating all models under identical conditions, `TimeGPT` was evidently the best one to use due to its superior error performance and visual alignment with actual demand.
+A few other models were close, but none had the consistency that `TimeGPT` had